New Ford Academy

 Quality First Teaching.
 This is an OFSTED requirement, which means that initially adjustments to teaching methods and resources are provided within the classroom to address your child’s learning needs.

 Additional Support.
-If a concern is raised about your child then the SEN team will meet with the class teacher to discuss this.
+If a concern is raised about your child then the SEND team will meet with the class teacher to discuss this.
 Additional classroom strategies will be put in to place to support your child initially.
-If these do not meet your child’s learning needs then your child will be assessed using standardised tests which may identify a specific learning need, following this the SEN team will discuss the findings with yourselves, the teacher and child.
-Any prior support will be checked, observations of your child will take place and your child will then be put on the school SEN register or receive class support.
+If these do not meet your child’s learning needs then your child will be assessed using standardised tests which may identify a specific learning need, following this the SEND team will discuss the findings with yourselves, the teacher and child.
+Any prior support will be checked, observations of your child will take place and your child will then be put on the school SEND register or receive class support.
 After this, support in the form of an individual or small group programme may be delivered by our own specialised practitioners.

 SEND services may be consulted to advise the school on when to involve specialist provision from within the Local Authority.
+This involves the SEND team attending Code of Practice meetings to discuss concerns, with parental permission, and acting on their advice.

 - How will teaching approaches and the curriculum be matched to my child or young person's needs?